concinim/wh-acd/known_limitations.md

 ## Text Size Limits

 {{site.data.keyword.wh-acd_short}} imposes a 50K limit on text being analyzed per request.
 For json requests, the json metadata does not count towards the 50K threshold.
 The {{site.data.keyword.wh-acd_short}} /analyze APIs will return a 413 error if the input text exceeds the 50K threshold.

+## Cartridge Deployment Timeouts

+Cartridge deployments via the /deploy API can sometimes exceed the one minute timeout threshold for services to provide a response.
+When the timeout is exceeded, a 504 response is returned in html format.
+Despite the 504 response, the deploy operation will continue to completion.
+In the event of a deployment timeout, you can verify successful deployment of the cartridge through the deploy [Activity Tracker](wh-acd?topic=wh-acd-at_events) event.